gregorredinger/vis_clustering_algorithms/README.md

 ### INTRODUCTION

-Our Project have the Goal to provide a visualization for the OPTICS Clustering Algorithm.
+Our Project has the Goal to provide a visualization for the OPTICS Clustering Algorithm.
 For more Details see https://gregorredinger.github.io/vis_clustering_algorithms/

 ### PROJECT STRUCTURE (not final)